 The Series LLC

 One variation of the LLC is the Series LLC.
-That is one LLC which designates certain classes of assets and members to an unlimited number of internal protected “series” where if operated properly the liabilities of one series do not attach to the assets of the others.
+That is one LLC which designates certain classes of assets and members to an unlimited number of internal protected “series”.
+If operated properly, the liabilities of one series do not attach to the assets of the others.
 In essence, one LLC can set up many protected business units under the same umbrella, similar to subsidiaries.
-This allows for internal asset segregation without having to pay an additional state fee for each additional “protected series” business unit.
+This allows for internal asset segregation without having to pay an additional state fee for each “protected series” business unit.